DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Physical Computing and Desktop Fabrication for HumanistsWilliam J. Turkel, Jentery Sayers, and Devon Elliott

-[This offering is now 1/2 full (3 December)] This course is a hands-on introduction to desktop rapid fabrication and physical computing for humanists.
+[This offering has 5 spots remaining (27 February)] This course is a hands-on introduction to desktop rapid fabrication and physical computing for humanists.
 It is appropriate for undergraduate and graduate students as well as faculty.
 The first part of the course will involve digitizing three-dimensional objects to create computer models, then printing them in plastic with a 3D printer.
 The second part of the course will involve learning to build simple interactive and tangible devices that use the open source Arduino microcontroller, the Kinect scanner and basic electronic sensors and actuators.
 Students will need to provide their own laptops.
 Curiosity aside, there are no prerequisites for this course.

 Augmented Reality: An IntroductionMarkus Wust

-[This offering has 6 spots remaining (3 December)] This workshop serves as a theoretical and practical introduction to Augmented Reality (AR), intended for participants who have not actively worked with AR but are interested in exploring how it might be applied to their areas of endeavour.
+[This offering is now full (5 March)] This workshop serves as a theoretical and practical introduction to Augmented Reality (AR), intended for participants who have not actively worked with AR but are interested in exploring how it might be applied to their areas of endeavour.
 While we have been exposed to depictions of Augmented Reality through literature, TV and movies for many years, the emergence of mobile platforms such as the Apple iPhone or Android-based smartphones have brought many of these seemingly futuristic ideas closer to becoming part of our every-day reality.

 This is a hands-on workshop: after a brief theoretical introduction to AR and a demonstration and discussion of various approaches to augmenting reality, participants will work on a small AR project of their choosing (e.g., a tour of the University of Victoria campus), either individually or in small groups.
 Although basic HTML and CSS skills would be a plus and helpful for the creation of more customized projects, they are not prerequisites for the course; no programming skills are required.
 Participants will want to bring a mobile device (e.g., iPhone or Android-based smartphones) capable of running the Layar Augmented Reality Browser (http://www.layar.com/) for the purposes of viewing and testing their project as well as a laptop computer.